 Children eating at the Jewish Shelter Home

 The Jewish Shelter Home was established in 1920 to care for children whose parents were unable to care for them.
 The Shelter Home was heavily supported by the Jewish community through the Federated Jewish Societies and especially by Jeanette Hirsch Meier who provided much of the original funding.
-On her eighty-first birthday in 1924, she retired the entire remaining mortgage for the building.
+On her 81st birthday in 1924, she retired the entire remaining mortgage for the building.
 The Jewish Shelter Home was intended to be not only a home but a welcoming Jewish environment for children in need.
 The home merged with the Jewish Service Association in 1947 to create the Portland Jewish Family and Child Service, which provides counseling for families, children, adolescents and the aged; homemaker services; family life education groups; immigrant resettlement assistance and emergency financial aid.

 Flood at Meier & Frank Building, Portland